sign Hempstead

 Assisting in the resettlement of persons decreed to have unlawfully settled in the wrong parish

 The overseers were legally responsible for keeping the accounts of all the money collected in the poor rate from each household (except the poorest who were exempt) and the outgoings in the form of relief (weekly allowances, clothing, fuel, short term sick cover, etc.) The rate was usually collected twice a year and the books were checked by the JPs and supposed to balance before handing them over to the next overseers.
-They frequently had ‘uncollected’ entries often were properties were empty.
+They frequently had ‘uncollected’ entries often where properties were empty.
 The rate was set every year and the properties were occasionally re-valued.
 The ratepayers could appeal and occasionally (certainly in the towns) the disputes were dealt with at Quarter Sessions.

 Maggie Vaughan Lewis